dramviewer/keygen/README.md

 * Writing keys line by line in txt format file
 * You can specify name for a file or use default name
 * Also you can clear or delete that file, using this script
-* You can specify number of lines, that will be write in file, by default is one line
+* You can specify number of keys, which are will be write in file, by default is one

 ## Syntax
 ---